-A number of new or revised standards, amendments to standards and interpretations are effective for annual reporting period beginning after 1 July 2022 but they do not have material effect on the Foundation's financial statements.
+A number of other new accounting standards are also effective from 1 July 2023 but they do not have a material effect on the Foundation's financial statements.

 E3.
 INFORMATION AND DECLARATION TO BE FURNISHED UNDER THE CHARITABLE FUNDRAISING (NSW) ACT 1991 AND REGULATIONS